 By now you may be asking if every dime you take in during retirement is taxed.
 The answer is, thankfully, “no.” Not every source of cash flow from investments is counted as taxable income.
 For example, if you own a bank CD that matures in the amount of $10,000, that $10,000 is not extra taxable income you need to report on your tax return, only the interest it earned must be reported.

 How to pay fewer taxes in retirement

 Your tax rate in retirement will depend on your total amount of income and your deductions.
 To estimate the tax rate, list each type of income, and how much will be taxable.
 Add that up.
 Then reduce that number by your expected deductions and exemptions.
 Plug these numbers into an online 1040 tax calculator, which will tell you what your tax rate and total taxes will be.

 Everyone’s financial circumstances are different.
 Paying lower taxes in retirement may be feasible.
 It takes research or the assistance of a professional retirement planner or tax advisor.

-This introduction to tax rules in retirement is a lot to take in.
-If you want to learn more, on YouTube you can watch a recording of our Tax Planning for Retirement, which we held online on Thursday, March 14, 2019.
+This article is an introduction to tax rules in retirement.
+If you want to learn more, on YouTube you can watch a recording of our Tax Planning for Retirement.
+Or listen to Episode 4 of the Control Your Retirement Destiny podcast.